-What is volatility in finance: definition, how to use it in crypto
+Price volatility definition, how to use it in crypto

-Volatility is one of those terms you hear every day in the crypto media, and yet it’s often misunderstood.
-In this post we want to review what volatility is, how it’s measured, and how to use it in analysis and trading.
+Volatility is a term you hear every day in the crypto media, and yet it’s often misunderstood.
+In this post we review what volatility is, how it’s measured, and how to use it in analysis and trading.

 - Volatility explained